THE COUNTY OF WARREN

 Thanksgiving Day and the Friday succeeding the same

 Holidays shall be celebrated on the days on which they occur for all purposes including the receiving of holiday pay.
-However, with regard to employees who work Monday through Friday with weekends off, when holidays fall on a Saturday or Sunday respectively, said holidays shall be celebrated on Friday or Monday respectively.

 B. In order to qualify for holiday pay, employees must work their scheduled workday immediately preceding and scheduled workday immediately following the holiday, unless on excused absence.
 An excused absence includes an absence for which a note from a doctor is tendered by an employee, subject to verification by the Employer.

 C. In order to achieve the Employer’s needs in terms of minimum manning on holidays, the employees who are permitted to be off will be selected on the basis of a?first come, first served.
 If additional selections are required, such selections shall be based upon the employees having the greatest number of accrued and unused holiday compensatory days off.

 D. Requests for use of a holiday will be subject to maintaining the staffing level at least one above the minimum.